thilomueller/QETU/README.md

 ![Tests](https://github.com/thilomueller/QETU/actions/workflows/ci.yml/badge.svg)

-A Python package to simulate the ground state preparation of the 2x2 Fermi-Hubbard model using an optimized QETU algorithm on a 9-qubit grid-like quantum computer.
+A Python package to simulate the ground state preparation of the 2x2 Fermi-Hubbard model using an optimized QETU algorithm on a 9-qubit grid-like quantum computer, accompanying [arxiv:2411.18535](https://arxiv.org/abs/2411.18535).

 ### Installation
 To install the *qetu_sim* package, run the following commands: